 Accountancy - Online Option for Second Degree Candidates

 Our traditional campus accounting classes are filmed in smart classrooms using state of the art technology.
 Online students view their lectures via streaming video either live or at a time convenient to their work schedules.
-Since students are receiving the same instruction and AACSB accredited degree as their on-campus peers, they are held to the same rigor and academic standards.
+Since students are receiving the same instruction and AACSB accredited degree as their campus peers, they are held to the same rigor and academic standards.

 - Completed either an AACSB-accredited bachelor's degree in business or an AACSB-accredited MBA from a U.S. institution.
 Students with MBAs who do not have a business undergraduate degree must have completed courses equivalent to the required business prerequisites.